mshujp/PLAMIOmini/README.md

 # Features

-PLAMIOmini is a streamlined version of [PLAMIO](https://github.com/mshujp/PLAMIO/) adapted for the Arduino IDE.
+`PLAMIO mini` is a streamlined version of [PLAMIO](https://github.com/mshujp/PLAMIO/) adapted for the Arduino IDE.
 For the full feature set, use PLAMIO instead.

 -   Supports the creation of a single game.